axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/modifying-messages/rewrite-set-pri/_index.md

 {{% alert title="Note" color="info" %}}

 If the specified parameter value is not a valid value, the function ignores it and sends a debug message.
-However, the {{% productparam "name" %}} ({{% productparam "abbrev" %}}) application will still send the message.
+However, the {{% param "product.name" %}} ({{% param "product.abbrev" %}}) application will still send the message.

 {{% /alert %}}